glixen-technologies/glixen-technologies/README.md

 <tr>
 <td width="50%" valign="top">

+### AI-First Development Mindset

+We prioritize AI/ML where it can improve automation, personalization, prediction, operational efficiency, and product intelligence.

 ### Client-Focused Process

 We focus on understanding business goals before development begins.
 Every engagement starts with requirements, planning, and careful developer matching.